atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 subtitle: Live from the front line of Tik Tok's schizophrenic gender wars
 tags: [pop culture, politics, essay]
 ---
-One of the best ways to waste time on the internet is to make a T
+One of the best ways to waste time on the internet is to make a Tik Tok account, game your algorithm, and delve into a subterranean network of shockingly-large subcultures

 **The blackpill:  a primer**
 -